kvuong2711/aerial-megadepth/data_generation/README.md

 ```

 ## License
 Google Earth data belong to [Google](https://www.google.com/earth/studio/faq/) and is available for non-commercial research purposes only.
 For full information, please refer to their [TOS](https://earthengine.google.com/terms/).
+All data derived from Google is owned by Google, while other parts of the dataset from MegaDepth are subject to their original licensing terms.